michaelaliotti/michaelaliotti.github.io/_posts/2018-04-02-be-a-red-shirt-warrior.md

 ---
 layout: post
-title: Be a Red Shirt Warrior
+title: Be a red shirt warrior
 ---

 I went on a walk with my dad earlier this week, and we were discussing the importance of finishing strong.
 During our walk, he shared a story about the Red Shirt Warriors of the Lakota Indian tribe that really resonated with me.